soilah/soilah/README.md

 - 👋 Hi, I'm soilah
-- 👀 I’m interested in IoT, Low-Level programming and signal processing.
+- 👀 I’m interested in Linux automations, IoT, Low-Level programming and signal processing.
 And music :)

 <!---
 soilah/soilah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.